Residential and Dining Services Policy

 Doors and Door Security

 All exterior doors lock.
 You are responsible for protecting building security by ensuring exterior doors are locked each time you enter/exit a building.
 You are prohibited from propping or leaving any exterior building, apartment, or unit exterior door open.
-You are responsible for securing your bedroom door.
-Doors should be unobstructed and able to be opened freely for egress in the event of an emergency.
+You are responsible for locking your individual bedroom door.
+For safety and security reasons, if a RAD staff member finds a bedroom door unlocked during inspections, maintenance, etc. the door will be locked.
+All doors should be unobstructed and able to be opened freely for egress in the event of an emergency.
 Altering door safety closures or locks is prohibited.
 Tampering or interfering with the operation of security systems or door locks is prohibited.

 Drugs (also see Marijuana/Medical Marijuana)